Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/StudentGuide.md

     Note that this shows the following six files:

       - `fileA`

       - `fileB`

       - `fileC`

       - `fileD`

       - `fileE`

       - `fileF`

 3. Now, we need to know which are the three largest files.

    - Run the following command:

       - `ls -S`

    - Note that this lists the files in order of largest to smallest:

      - `fileE  fileB  fileC  fileA  fileF  fileD`

 3. We now know the three largest files are `fileE  fileB  fileC`.
-Before we delete them we need to confirm that the user Sheila is not named in these files.
+Before we delete them, we need to confirm that the user Sheila is not named in these files.

     - We can do this by previewing the top 40 lines of the files, since none of them are longer than this.

     - To do this, we will run the following command on the first file:

-        `head -n 40 fileE`.
+        `head -n 40 fileE`

     - Note the syntax:

        - `head` is the command.

        - `-n` is the option, but requires a parameter.

-        - `40` is an argument for the `-n` option.
+       - `40` is a parameter for the `-n` option.

        - `fileE` is the argument for the `head` command.

     - Note that the user Sheila does not exist in this file.

 4. Run the other `head` commands to preview the other two largest files:

     - `head -n 40 fileB`

     - `head -n 40 fileC`

       - Note that `fileC` contains the user Sheila, so this will not be deleted.